 The Super app force awaits the West

-- Uber’s quest to become the west’s first super-app – Uber want to provide many services within a single app such as access to transport, groceries, hot meals, banking and more.
-In short, Uber wants to be super app like GoJek, which has already overtaken in Southeast Asia.
+- Uber’s quest to become the west’s first super-app – Uber wants to provide many services within a single app such as access to transport, groceries, hot meals, banking, and more.
+In short, Uber wants to be a super app like GoJek, which has already overtaken in Southeast Asia.

 - “Facebook and telecom giant Reliance Jio are looking to create a WeChat-like super app.
 The key features of the app would include social, digital payments, gaming, and flight and hotel bookings, among other features”, Economic Times reported.

-As more and more companies are looking up to Chinese success stories, we will probably see even more players competing to become super app.
+As more and more companies are looking up to Chinese success stories, we will probably see even more players competing to become a super app.
+Here are the top 5+ successful super apps examples:

 Yandex Go could be Europe’s first super application combining all key aspects of on-demand transportation and delivery.
 The new platform will replace Yandex.
 Taxi app and add-on Yandex’s car-sharing service Yandex Drive.
 It also integrates schedules and routes of above-ground transport that were previously available in the Yandex.